 Great for beginners as well as inspiration for seasoned felters!
 Make a Thyme Tile, start to finish, or bring your own project.
-In March, we will be felting the Sunset image, and in February, we will make a valentine.
+In March, we will be felting Collecting Sap, and in April, we will make a whimsical cat.

 Bring your tools or use ours.

 Description: Learn to dye wool with plants and weeds including indigo, marigolds, and madder root.